MaxBittker/MaxBittker.github.io/src/pages/creative-research/index.md

 >
 > Lowering friction for creativity is something that the big companies bankrolling our software environments don't understand or invest in.
 If you care about this, you can have a big impact.
 The first step is find ways to make life easier for your future self!

-### building out core abstractions
+### Structuring an idea

-A key component of creative coding for me is building systems to play inside of.
+A key component of creative coding is building myself a world to play in.

-This is different than the aforemented work to setting up my coding environment - I'm talking about imagining a system and building out that model.
+This is different than the aforemented work to setting up my coding environment - I'm talking about developing a structure to be creative within.

 For instance, if I want to build art inspired by the movements of a heard of sheep in a pasture, I might need to encode some basic ideas about acceleration, turning radius, and neighbor detection.

+For an exploration of generative vines, I may need to build abstractions for growing branching shapes that interact with static geometry.

-Or, if I wanted to make artwork dealing with the visual form of text messaging, I might need to build a simple model of the way that chat bubbles push up from the bottom of the screen in iMessage.
+Or, if I wanted to present abstract poetry dealing with the visual form of text messaging, I might need to implement a model of the way chat bubbles push up from the bottom of the screen in iMessage.

-requires optimism, math, different aproaches, design thinking,

-Building a world to play in.
+This kind of work is not as expressive as splashing paint on a canvas - It's more about creating constraints and leverages for yourself.
+Maybe it's anologous to designing a pin hole camera with which to take photographs, or building a set of wooden molds & stamps to shape clay with.

+I really love this stage of my creative process, but it requires a combination of optimism, focus, and inspiration that I can only inhabit occasionally.
+Once I've built an abstraction like this, I try to squeeze different effects out of it, and push against its edges.

 ### Exploration & Recombinate Creativity

-Often, there will be a point in a project where I'm comfortable with a basic foundation, but the result isn't clicking in the way I'd hoped it would.
-My reaction when I get to this sort of dead end is often to throw things at the wall and see what sticks!
+Often, there will be a point in a project where I'm comfortable with a basic foundation, but I'm not sure where I want to go with it anymore.
+My reaction when I get to this sort of dead end is often to just throw things at the wall and see what sticks!

-In other words, I'll enter a combinatoric approach to creativity where I'm throwing different effects and concepts from my toolbox into the mix, and seeing if anything interesting presents itself.
+This is a combinatoric approach to creativity where I'm throwing different effects and concepts from my toolbox into the mix, and seeing if anything interesting presents itself.

 The first step is just exploring the parameter space that already exists inside your system.
 Defining shared numbers like "each octopus has 8 arms" is a natural part of building an idea with code.